Before & After Photo Gallery of Eyelid Lift

 Dr. Burke also offers the Silhouette Instalift eyebrow lift for those withing rapid eyebrow elevation and correction of age related drooping and who do not wish to undergo invasive surgery.
 Patient have returned to work the day after.

 The incision for the upper eyelid is usually made along the eyelid crease while that for the lower eyelid is usually made inside the lower eyelid, avoiding external scars (transconjunctival).
-In most cases DR.Burke performs the upper eyelid procedure with no external skin sutures.
+In most cases no external skin sutures are placed.

-No sutures are placed during the lower eyelid procedure.
+Sutures are not used during the lower eyelid procedure.
 Excess skin along the outside of the lower eyelid region is usually “tightened” with fractional carbon dioxide laser skin resurfacing.

 The minimal incision eyebrow lift is done with small incisions which are “hidden” behind the hairline.